 Always ride with a motocross knee/shin guard at the very least, even just trail riding.

 - Collarbone breaks.
 A common one that I am all too familiar with.
 It’s not a serious injury and means a few weeks with your arm in a sling.
 When you fall from a bike, if your arm is the first thing to hit the ground, or if you land awkwardly, the collarbone is the first thing to break.
-Wearing a dirt bike neck brace may provide some protection, in addition to the neck protection.
+Wearing a dirt bike neck brace may provide some protection to the collarbone, in addition to the neck protection.
+Earlier neck braces that rested on your collarbones have been thought to be responsible for collarbone breaks, but a good neck brace these days sits up off the collarbones, so the problem has been solved.

 - Acromioclavicular (AC) joint injuries.
 The AC joint is the joint where the collarbone and shoulder blade meet.
 An impact from a fall can cause a strain of the ligaments.
-Again, riding with shoulder support may provide some protection.
+Again, riding with a shoulder brace may provide some protection.

 Dirt Bike riding can be a dangerous sport, there’s no getting around that.
 But if you make a few simple changes to the way you ride, and how you prepare, it can be a great family activity.